OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 We've introduced some new and important concepts in this experiment.

-We've created and imported **modules**, files containing code that can be called and reused in other scripts without having to re-type it all.
+We've created and imported **modules**, files containing code that can be loaded and reused in other scripts without us having to re-type them again.
 We've also introduced **classes** which are blueprints for Python objects.
 Python objects are collections of data that are meant to help you wrap up low-level grunt-work code into simpler, more usable functions and variables.

 Modules and classes are a crucial part of writing clean and maintainable software.
 It's best practice to write your code to make use of modules or classes and avoid retyping the same code over and over again so you can update or make fixes much more easily.